linusneumann/Hex/README.md

 This was testet on Windows 11 with wsl.

 The figures were created with the `graphs.py` file.
 You will have to configure it yourself.

+The logic for playing the game is in `hex_grid_network.py`.

 To run a tournament execute the file `tournament.py` file.